BEST-Porto/bestporto_ws/README.md

-# bestporto-landingpage
+# Landing Page for BEST Porto
-Landing page for BEST Porto website
+This BEST Porto's GitHub repository for [our website](http://bestporto.org/)